Z-factor: Z-factor

+Z'-factor

+The Z'-factor (Z-prime factor) is defined in terms of four parameters: the means ($\mu$) and standard deviations ($\sigma$) of both the positive (p) and negative (n) controls ($\mu_p$, $\sigma_p$, and $\mu_n$, $\sigma_n$).
+Given these values, the Z'-factor is defined as:

+The Z'-factor is a characteristic parameter of the assay itself, without intervention of samples.

 Interpretation

-The following interpretations for the Z-factor are taken from:
+The Z-factor defines a characteristic parameter of the capability of hit identification for each given assay.
+The following categorization of HTS assay quality by the value of the Z-Factor is a modification of Table 1 shown in Zhang et al. (1999); note that the Z-factor cannot exceed one.

 Note that by the standards of many types of experiments, a zero Z-factor would suggest a large effect size, rather than a borderline useless result as suggested above.
 For example, if σp=σn=1, then μp=6 and μn=0 gives a zero Z-factor.
 But for normally-distributed data with these parameters, the probability that the positive control value would be less than the negative control value is less than 1 in 105.
 Extreme conservatism is used in high throughput screening due to the large number of tests performed.